fabian-chia/information-extractor/README.md

 # information-extractor
 Extracts information from current machine
 Intended use case:
-- To be used in a machine controlled remotely to extract important information
+- To be used in a machine controlled remotely to extract information about the remote machine

 Information extracted includes
 - Internal IP address